What is IL Sound Beginnings?

 What is IL EHDI

-This Illinois Sound Beginnings Website is designed to help families and professionals navigate the dynamics of raising and supporting infants and toddlers who are dhh, including those infants and toddlers who have additional disabilities.
+This Illinois Sound Beginnings Website is designed to help families and professionals navigate the dynamics of raising and supporting infants and toddlers who are deaf and hard of hearing (DHH), including those infants and toddlers who have additional disabilities.

 Illinois EHDI works with parents and providers to ensure all babies get their hearing screened: